-Visit Pedi – If you are on a day trip you have enough time to explore the main town and visit the captivating village of Pedi, they even have a beach here called Saint Nicholas Beach.
+Visit Pedi – If you are on a day trip you should take time to explore the main town and visit the captivating village of Pedi as it just a 16min drive away from the main town.
+They even have a beach here called Saint Nicholas Beach.
 The coast here is lined with boutique hotels and indeed it’s a small town but with a distinctive personality.
 Many people even hire boats from here and go to explore the nearby coves.

 How to get to Symi:-